 - Brazil, a BRIC (Brazil, Russia, India, China) nation, has huge development potential in its fabric supply chains with organic and artificial fibers, but in recent years its economic growth has stalled.

-Central American countries (CAFTA-DR) – Costa Rica, Dominican Republic, and Nicaragua have the greatest potential for development.
+Central America countries (CAFTA-DR) – Costa Rica, Dominican Republic, and Nicaragua have the greatest potential for development.
 El Salvador, Guatemala, and Honduras are plagued by civil unrest and political instability.

 Opportunities for Manufacturers